Canada's 2 major freight railroads at a full stop; government officials scramble

 Canada’s 2 major freight railroads at a full stop; government officials scramble

-TORONTO (AP) — Business and consumers throughout Canada and the U.S. were in danger of suffering significant economic harm after Canada’s major freight railroads came to a full stop Thursday because of a contract dispute with their workers.
+TORONTO (AP) — Business and consumers throughout Canada and the U.S. could suffer significant economic harm after Canada’s major freight railroads came to a full stop Thursday because of a contract dispute with their workers.

-All rail traffic in Canada and all shipments crossing the U.S. border have stopped, although CPKC and CN’s trains will continue to operate in the U.S. and Mexico.
+All rail traffic in Canada and all shipments crossing the U.S. border have stopped, although CPKC and CN’s trains continue operating in the U.S. and Mexico.

-Billions of dollars of goods each month move between Canada and the U.S. via rail, according to the U.S. Department of Transportation.
+Billions of dollars of goods move between Canada and the U.S. via rail each month, according to the U.S. Department of Transportation.
 Many companies across all industries rely on railroads to deliver their raw materials and finished products, so without regular rail service they may have to cut back or even close.

 Canadian Minister of Public Services and Procurement Jean-Yves Duclos urged both sides to resolve their differences.